rsantoyo-dev/super-jss-workspace/docs/index.md

 - **Lightweight and Fast**: SJSS is incredibly lightweight, with the minified version under 8KB and the minified+gzipped version less than 3KB.
 - **Built for Angular**: SJSS is built specifically for Angular, ensuring compatibility and seamless integration with your Angular projects.
 - **Familiar Syntax**: SJSS uses a syntax that will be familiar to anyone who has used CSS or JavaScript, making it easy to learn and use.

-In the following sections, we'll dive deeper into how to install, set up, and use SJSS in your Angular projects.
-You'll also find detailed examples, best practices, and everything you need to harness the full potential of SJSS.

 ## Community and Support